 - We have 2 phone contacts for each pupil.

 - We inform the local authority when a child leaves Alderwood Academy and returns to school or when a parent elects to home educate their child.

 - Information on the role and identity of the designated safeguarding leads is contained in the Child Protection and Safeguarding policy and is shared with all new staff on induction.

 - There are ‘External visitor and volunteer’ procedures in place with information that people require in order to keep pupils safe.

 The designated safeguarding lead

-The designated safeguarding lead (DSL) at Alderwood Academy is Mark Helstrip.
-The deputy designated safeguarding lead (DDSL) at Alderwood Academy is Giles Wright.
+The designated safeguarding lead (DSL) at Alderwood Academy is Angela O’Rourke.
+The deputy designated safeguarding leads (DDSL) at Alderwood Academy are Kirsty Osborne and Will Harvey.

 - We have in addition deputy designated safeguarding lead (DDSL) across our settings.
 These have all been trained to the same standard as the lead DSL.
 Their training is updated every 2 years in line with statutory guidance.

 - All DSLs will liaise with the three safeguarding partners when they are in place and will work with other agencies in line with ‘Working Together to Safeguard Children’.

 - During term time, the lead DSL and the DDSL are available for staff to discuss any safeguarding concerns.
 Appropriate cover is arranged during out of hours of holiday periods.